Maeeen/qemu-semester-project/report/report.typ

 host's architecture.
 The translation is done lazily (i.e. done when it is required to be done), and the translation is cached.

+QEMU's internal can be drawn as the following: #TODO

 With plugins, here is a non-exhaustive list of what callbacks can be added:
-- intercepting syscalls
+- on syscalls
-- instrumenting instructions (either add an inline `add` instruction or a callback to a plugin-defined function)
+- on instructions (either add an inline `add` instruction or a callback to a plugin-defined function)
+- on virtual CPU initialization
+- on memory accesses
+but it also have some drawbacks, notably, one can not inspect the internals of the emulator, e.g. TCG code: QEMU deserves a book on its own, so we will go through each part as needed.